University of New England (United States): College of Osteopathic Medicine

 The University of New England College of Osteopathic Medicine is the only medical school in the state of Maine.
 Its graduates constitute 25 percent of primary care physicians practicing in rural parts of Maine, and 10 percent of practicing physicians in the state.
 Founded in 1978, it is accredited by the Commission on Osteopathic College Accreditation (COCA) and the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.

 College of Dental Medicine

 The UNE College of Dental Medicine is the only dental school in northern New England.
-Accredited by the American Dental Association Commission on Dental Accreditation, it offers opportunities for students to treat patients in UNE's Oral Health Center during their first three years and at clinical sites throughout New England in their fourth years.

-College of Graduate and Professional Studies: Online Learning
+College of Graduate and Professional Studies (UNE Online)

 The UNE College of Graduate and Professional Studies is 100% online, offering graduate degrees and certificate programs.
 In 2015, the college enrolled students from all 50 U.S. states and 27 countries.

 Research and Centers of Excellence

-The University of New England is categorized as an R2 University by the Carnegie Classification of Institutions of Higher Education, which indicates that the institution engages in "High Research Activity.”
+The University of New England is categorized as an R2 University by the Carnegie Classification of Institutions of Higher Education, which indicates that the institution engages in "High Research Activity."
 UNE has several centers of excellence for research and scholarship.
-These university-wide centers build on existing programs in public health, neuroscience, humanities, collaborative education, and other topics.

-The centers are designed to provide opportunities for collaborative research and scholarship programs for interdisciplinary, multi-investigator, and multi-institutional awards.
-The centers are also designed to expand undergraduate research at UNE and explore opportunities for future doctoral programs.
-The centers include: